JsnDg/EMNLP23-LLM-headline/README.md

-# Dataset of Harnessing the Power of LLMs: Evaluating Human-AI Text Co-Creation through the Lens of News Headline Generation
+# Dataset of Harnessing the Power of LLMs: Evaluating Human-AI Text Co-Creation through the Lens of News Headline Generation (EMNLP'23)

 This repository contains datasets used in the research paper "Harnessing the Power of LLMs: Evaluating Human-AI Text Co-Creation through the Lens of News Headline Generation," presented at EMNLP'23.

-###Contact
+## Contact

 For any inquiries or additional information, please contact Jason Ding at ding@umd.edu